SignLLM: Sign Language Production Large Language Models: More Discussion

+Scholars may wonder why our model demonstrates higher performance on the development set compared to the test set, and why previous studies typically focused on test set evaluations rather than development set assessments.
+Our model's backbone is \href{https://github.com/BenSaunders27/ProgressiveTransformersSLP}{PT}.
+The code uses performance on development set to select the best checkpoint This means the model parameters are optimized based on devset performance rather than test set.
+Therefore, it is normal for test set performance to be lower than dev set performance, even though neither dev nor test sets are involved in training.
+Many previous works have followed this path (not trained in devset, but optimized for it), if some works not follow this, we don't need to compare with them on devset.

-\textbf{Discussion on Similar Name.} We noticed that a work \cite{gong2024llms} has introduced a large language model to translate sign language videos into spoken text.
+\paragraph{Discussion on Similar Name.} We noticed that a work \cite{gong2024llms} has introduced a large language model to translate sign language videos into spoken text.
 Their proposed framework is also called SignLLM.
-We are from spoken text to sign language videos, and it is obvious that our work is completely different.
-We should have left traces online earlier than them, but because our work is completely different, there is no conflict.
+Since our work focuses on converting spoken text to sign language videos, which is the opposite direction, there is no conflict between the two approaches despite sharing the same name.